 Along with being the morning stimulant of choice for most American adults, caffeine has the ability to influence more than just the first few hours of your day.
 When taken in moderation, caffeine has been shown to influence the body in a number of interesting ways.
-That being acknowledged, here are 3 ½ (yes, you read that correctly) of our favorite lesser-known caffeine factoids.
+That being acknowledged, here are 3 ½ (yes, you read that correctly) of our favorite lesser-known caffeine health facts.

 3 1/2 Things You Didn't Know about Caffeine